 The Gonne-Yeats Series will highlight the social and political and maternal achievements of Maud Gonne, and other women who are remembered more for their bodies and beauty than the work they did in the world, equally with the writings of WB Yeats.

 It’s been quite the journey but finally I am proud of this work.

 Publishing the Gonne-Yeats Series

 As regular readers know, I've been changing how I deliver my work and this series will be the first to get the new treatment.

-I'll be running a crowd-funder to raise awareness, to help fund the high-level editing it needs, and to produce a special edition print book and (if I raise enough) a multiple-narrator audiobook, which I want to have the highest possible production values and voices.
+I'm running a crowd-funder to raise awareness, to help fund the high-level editing it needs, and to produce a special edition print book and (if I raise enough) a multiple-narrator audiobook, which I want to have the highest possible production values and voices.

 If you'd like notifications when it launches, sign up on Kickstarter here.